yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 * Implementations of newly-developed protocols SHOULD support TLS 1.3 only with no negotiation of earlier versions, since there is no need to allow legacy endpoints that support TLS 1.2.
 Similarly, we recommend basing new protocol designs that embed the TLS mechanisms on TLS 1.3, as was done for QUIC {{RFC9001}}).

-  Rationale: secure deployment of TLS 1.3 is significantly easier and less error prone than the secure deployment of TLS 1.2.
+  Rationale: secure deployment of TLS 1.3 is significantly easier and less error prone than secure deployment of TLS 1.2.

 This BCP applies to TLS 1.2, 1.3 and to earlier versions.
 It is not safe for readers to assume that the recommendations in this BCP apply to any future version of TLS.